Generating the Dark Matter mass from the QCD vacuum: A new approach to the Dark Matter-Baryon coincidence problem: Introduction

-Since the baryon mass is known to be determined by the QCD confinement scale $\Lambda_{\rm QCD}$, several attempts based on "analogy" have been studied.
-These approaches introduce a dark QCD sector analogous to QCD, where dark matter is identified as the dark baryon, with its mass determined by the dark confinement scale, $\Lambda_D$.
-Previous attempts have aimed to relate the two confinement scales, $\Lambda_D \approx \Lambda_{\rm QCD}$, through various mechanisms, including mirror dark sectors \cite{Hodges:1993yb,Berezhiani:1995am,Foot:2003jt,An:2009vq,Farina:2015uea,GarciaGarcia:2015pnn,Lonsdale:2018xwd,Ibe:2019ena,Bodas:2024idn}, infrared fixed points \cite{Bai:2013xga,Newstead:2014jva,Ritter:2022opo,Ritter:2024sqv}, and dark unification \cite{Murgui:2021eqf,Chung:2024nnj}.\footnote{The coincidence can also be achieved if new dynamics emerge to balance the energy densities between the two sectors.
-See \cite{Brzeminski:2023wza,Banerjee:2024xhn} for examples.}
+The baryon mass $m_B$ is known to be determined by the QCD confinement scale $\Lambda_{\rm QCD}$, so several attempts have explored analogous constructions in the dark sector.
+These studies introduce a dark QCD sector, where dark baryon serves as the dark matter candidate and acquires its mass set by a dark confinement scale $\Lambda_{\rm dQCD}$.
+Previous approaches have focused on relating the two confinement scales, $\Lambda_{\rm dQCD} \approx \Lambda_{\rm QCD}$, through various ideas, including mirror dark sectors \cite{Hodges:1993yb,Berezhiani:1995am,Foot:2003jt,An:2009vq,Farina:2015uea,GarciaGarcia:2015pnn,Lonsdale:2018xwd,Ibe:2019ena,Bodas:2024idn}, infrared fixed points \cite{Bai:2013xga,Newstead:2014jva,Ritter:2022opo,Ritter:2024sqv}, and dark unification \cite{Murgui:2021eqf,Chung:2024nnj}.\footnote{The coincidence can also be achieved without comparable masses if the production and masses are correlated \cite{Rosa:2022sym}, or if novel dynamics emerge to balance the two energy densities \cite{Brzeminski:2023wza,Banerjee:2024xhn}.}

-In this letter, we propose a new solution in which the dark matter mass is generated from the QCD vacuum, naturally satisfying the condition $m_D \approx \Lambda_{\rm QCD}$.
-However, the measured QCD running coupling constant shows that colored particles with masses below $100$ GeV are not allowed.
-Therefore, dark matter must be colorless, raising the question: Can a colorless particle still acquire a mass of $\mathcal{O} (\Lambda_{\rm QCD})$ from the QCD vacuum?
+In this letter, we consider a new approach in which the dark matter mass is generated from the QCD vacuum, naturally satisfying the condition $m_D \approx \Lambda_{\rm QCD}$.
+However, the measured QCD running excludes the existence of new colored particles with masses below $\mathcal{O}(100)$ GeV.
+Therefore, a dark matter particle with a mass at the GeV scale must be colorless, raising an interesting question: \textit{Can a colorless particle still acquire a mass of $\mathcal{O}(\Lambda_{\rm QCD})$ from the QCD vacuum?} Throughout this letter, we systematically introduce the mechanisms required to realize this idea, culminating in a strongly coupled chiral dark sector, which has been rarely discussed before.

-To address this question, we begin with the Pati-Salam model to explore how neutrinos can acquire masses from the quark condensate and identify the requirements for a successful dark matter model.
-In the section “Vacuum Misalignment and Toy Model,” we present a toy model that exhibits the desired properties.
-Next, we introduce a strongly coupled chiral gauge theory to construct a complete model in the section “Chiral Theory and Complete Model.”
-The key consequences and constraints are discussed in the section “Phenomenology.”
-Finally, we summarize our findings in the “Conclusion” section.